BalajiSai2003/FastAPI_Blogspot/README.md

-Then you can use following link to use the  API
+## Then, you can use the following link to access the API

 ````